 Banks established in Mozambique, in line with other jurisdictions, notably in Europe, are required to comply with a number of requirements and rules to ensure an adequate level of liquidity and solvability.
-Previously mentioned Notice 04/GBM/2013 further develops the minimum levels of own funds, ratios and prudential limits, which have been developed in order to ensure the sustainability of banking activities.
+Previously mentioned Notice 04/GBM/2013 further develops the minimum levels of own funds, ratios and prudential limits which have been developed in order to ensure the sustainability of banking activities.

-By way of introduction, the Mozambican financial system adopted the Basel II core principles, in the terms incorporated by Notice No. 03/GBM/2012 (fully applicable since 2014), aiming to implement in the Mozambican financial and banking sector more sophisticated risk-assessment techniques, particularly with regard to credit, market and operational risks.
-Such internationally harmonised principles have already been developed, in a primary form, by the Mozambican legislation, namely regarding minimum capital requirements and limitations; having adopted the Basel II principles, it is foreseeable that, in the future, the Regulator will focus on developing risk-assessment matters, especially regarding credit, operational and market risks, as well as market discipline rules, in line with the principles established in the abovementioned BM's Notice.
+By way of introduction, the Mozambican financial system adopted the Basel II core principles, in the terms incorporated by BM Notice no. 03/GBM/2012 (fully applicable since 2014), aiming to implement in the Mozambican financial and banking sector more sophisticated risk-assessment techniques, particularly with regard to credit, market and operational risk.
+Such internationally harmonised principles have already been developed, in a primary form, by the Mozambican legislation, namely regarding minimum capital requirements and limitations; having adopted the Basel II principles, it is foreseeable that, in the future, the Regulator will focus on developing risk-assessment matters, especially regarding credit, operational and market risk, as well as market discipline rules, in line with the principles established in the abovementioned BM's Notice.

-Through Notice No. 04/GBM/2013, the BM began implementing prudential rules aligned with the Basel II principles.
-It established a set of guidelines, based on international best practice, regarding the categories of risk inherent to the most relevant banking activities in Mozambique, namely: credit, liquidity, interest rate, foreign exchange rate, operational, strategic, reputational, compliance and IT risks.
+Through Notice no. 04/GBM/2013, the BM began implementing prudential rules aligned with the Basel II principles.
+It established a set of guidelines, based on international best practice, regarding the categories of risk inherent to the most relevant banking activities in Mozambique, namely: credit; liquidity; interest rate; foreign exchange rate; and operational, strategic, reputational, compliance and IT risks.

-Notice 4/GGBM/2005 established the minimum capital requirement of 70,000,000.00 MT, which was further increased by Notice 07/GBM/2017 to 1,700,000,000.00 MT.
+That said, in terms of relevant rules in this respect, the minimum share capital requirement of 70,000,000.00 MT, as established by Notice 4/GGBM/2005, has been repealed by Notice 07/GBM/2017 and was, thereby, increased to 1,700,000,000.00 MT.
 This increase is a clear result of Basel II and, in short, seeks to implement a set of reforms designed to increase the quantity and quality of capital, to reduce leverage and pro-cyclicity, and to improve liquidity management.
 The understanding is that, together, these measures will achieve increased transparency of the financial system, an improved loss-absorption capacity and a significant reduction in the assumption of risk, which will result in a stronger, more resistant banking system in the face of adverse conditions, thus promoting the necessary confidence to foster sustainable economic growth.

 Regulatory capital and liquidity requirements in Mozambique are derived from international standards, as the abovementioned Basel II rules, which should be understood as the new international accord on capital adequacy.
-Like its predecessor, this new regulatory framework defines its scope in three distinct pillars: Pillar 1 - Capital Requirements (capital, risk cover and leverage control); Pillar 2 - Risk Management and Supervision; and Pillar 3 - Marked Discipline.
+Like its predecessor, this new regulatory framework defines its scope in three distinct pillars: Pillar 1 - Capital Requirements (capital, risk cover and leverage control); Pillar 2 - Risk Management and Supervision; and Pillar 3 - Market Discipline.

 This being the case, Basel II encompasses a set of reforms conducive to the overall strengthening of capital, which are principally reflected in the composition of financial institutions' capital, not only through the increase to minimum requirements in terms of own funds, but also through the creation of capital standards, as envisaged by this new regulatory framework.
-In the same vein, the introduction of a leverage ratio with the aforementioned characteristics, together with the guidelines regarding counterparty credit risk and systemic risk, share the same objective.
+In the same vein, the introduction of a new leverage ratio, together with the guidelines regarding counterparty credit risk and systemic risk, share the same objective.